Braden Shipley

-Braden Alec Shipley (born February 22, 1992) is an American professional baseball pitcher who is a free agent.
+Braden Alec Shipley (born February 22, 1992) is an American former professional baseball pitcher.
 Shipley attended the University of Nevada, Reno, where he played for the Nevada Wolf Pack baseball team.
 Prior to that, he attended North Medford High School in Medford, Oregon, and played for the school's baseball team.
-The Arizona Diamondbacks selected him with the 15th pick in the 2013 MLB draft, and he made his MLB debut in 2016.
+The Arizona Diamondbacks selected him with the 15th pick in the 2013 MLB draft, and he made his Major League Baseball (MLB) debut in 2016.

 Early life

-Shipley grew up in Medford, Oregon with his parents and two siblings.
+Shipley grew up in Medford, Oregon, with his parents and two siblings.
 When Shipley was four years old, his father's friends would come to their house to watch Shipley hit plastic balls.
 He played in Little League Baseball.

 Amateur career

 Shipley attended North Medford High School in Medford, Oregon.
 He began pitching during his junior year, and was not the ace of his team's pitching staff.
 In 2009, he competed for the Medford Mustangs in the American Legion Baseball, leading them to the American Legion World Series.

 Shipley committed to attend Western Nevada College, until coaches from the University of Nevada, Reno baseball team observed Shipley at the Josh Anderson Memorial Tournament in Reno, Nevada.
 Shipley agreed to attend Nevada on a scholarship, where he would play college baseball for the Nevada Wolf Pack.
 As a freshman, Shipley was named to the All-Western Athletic Conference (WAC) second team as a shortstop.
 He pitched only ten innings that season due to the team's need at shortstop.
 In his sophomore and junior years at Nevada, Shipley has focused on pitching, and has received only 12 at bats.
 Shipley won the WAC pitcher of the year award as a sophomore, after pitching to a 9–4 win–loss record and a 2.20 earned run average (ERA).
 He also played collegiate summer baseball for the Anchorage Bucs of the Alaska Baseball League.

 As a junior, Shipley was added to the Golden Spikes Award watch list.
 Shipley was considered one of the top available prospects in the 2013 MLB draft.
 Baseball America ranked Shipley the eighth best prospect, while Keith Law of ESPN.com predicted he would be chosen between the seventh and fifteenth overall selections.
 Shipley became the first first-round pick in Nevada Wolf Pack history.